Eliminating Refrigerator Odors

 Try cotton balls with vanilla extract.
 When my sister moved out of my house, she left fish in the freezer and unplugged the refrigerator.
 I thought the smell would never come out.
 After trying the cotton balls for about a week, changing them every two to three days, the smell finally went away.

 We had a freezer full of food get accidentally unplugged and it was a week till we found it.
 First thing we did was to plug it back in until it was all frozen again!
 Then we removed everything and washed the inside with lots of bleach and hot, hot water.
 After that, we sprinkled in a huge box of baking soda and let it sit for a day or so.
 Then we poured in vinegar and scrubbed it all again.
-We may have had to repeat a couple of times with the baking soda/vinegar combo, but eventually it was completely odour-free.
+We had to repeat a couple of times with the baking soda/vinegar combo, but eventually it was completely odour-free.
 Baking soda really is the best for absorbing odours from the air.

 Rachel of Ontario, Canada